Loading...

 25% single person discount

-Saves £768/year on your Band G bill (reducing it to £2,303/year).
-Apply directly to Scottish Borders council.
+Saves £1,064/year (reducing your bill to £3,193/year).
 Anyone living alone automatically qualifies.
 Adults who are full-time students, carers, or severely mentally impaired are disregarded when counting.

-Properties occupied entirely by full-time students are fully exempt from council tax.
-If your Band G property is all-student, the bill is £0.
+Properties occupied entirely by full-time students are fully exempt — the Band G bill is £0.
 Mixed households (some students, some non-students) do not get the full exemption but students are disregarded for the single-person discount.

 Council Tax Reduction (CTR)

-A means-tested discount administered by Scottish Borders council, available to working-age and pension-age households on low incomes.
-CTR can reduce your Band G bill by up to 100%.
-It is separate from the single person discount — you can receive both simultaneously.
-Apply via Scottish Borders council's website.
+A means-tested discount available to working-age and pension-age households on low incomes.
+CTR can reduce your Band G bill by up to 100% and is separate from the single person discount — you can receive both simultaneously.

-Scotland note: Your Band G bill of £3,071 includes £420/year for Scottish Water charges — water and sewerage are bundled into council tax in Scotland, unlike England where they are separate bills.
+Scotland note: Your Band G bill of £4,257 includes £652/year for Scottish Water charges — water and sewerage are bundled into council tax in Scotland, unlike England where they are separate bills.

 To challenge your council tax band in Scottish Borders, contact the local Assessor's office — not the council itself.
 The Scottish Assessors Association handles all banding queries.
 You can make a formal proposal if you think your property is in the wrong band, particularly if similar properties nearby are in a lower band, or if you have evidence the 1991 valuation was wrong.
 Be aware that a successful challenge could also result in your band being increased.